Sameer484/methodology/File upload/upload.md

 - uploading test.php as `<? php exec('ls');?>` and accessing the file http://localhost/files/test.php render the file as it is
 ![image](https://github.com/Sameer484/methodology/assets/110039044/548956cb-c617-45da-94c8-cf230cb3e05c)

-If you came across this point, then try uploading the file to another directory by path traversal ie. renaming the file ../test.php
+If you came across this point, then try uploading the file to another directory by path traversal ie. renaming the file ../test.php (try url encoding if this traversal method fails)